Late Season Schedule Begins Monday, March 10

 Born a city girl, Jane Alexander tells her story of being tugged from a vibrant metropolitan life to a primitive woods camp in the Smoky Mountains of North Carolina.
 There she spent six weeks every summer with her husband Tom and their two small children building an old-timey log cabin with proper dovetail joints, mud chinking and hand-built stairs.
 With no roof over her head, Jane eventually got into the rhythm of rustic living and the wilderness became part of her soul.
 Jane includes tales by friends and family members to recreate the authenticity and beauty of Tom's Stand and the mountains that surround the old log home.
 Click here to purchase your very own copy of The View from Tom's Stand.

 One Planet.
 One Pass.
 Cataloochee Joins Monarch Pass!

-Located in south-central Colorado, only 2.5 hours from Denver or Colorado Springs, Monarch Mountain serves up an average of 350” of all natural snow.
+Located in south-central Colorado, only 2.5 hours from Denver or Colorado Springs, Monarch Mountain serves up an average of 350” of all natural snow per season.
 Families love Monarch because of the friendly staff, ease of parking, and how the slopes funnel everyone back to the same base area.
 Experts love the challenging hike-to terrain of Mirkwood Basin and the Monarch Snowcat Tours.
-And new this season, ALL Cataloochee season pass holders receive one FREE day of skiing or riding with no black out days!
+And remember, ALL Cataloochee season pass holders receive one FREE day of skiing or riding with no black out days!
 Plus all Monarch One Planet.
 One Pass passholders receive one FREE day of skiing or riding with no black out days at Cataloochee in return!
 Visit http://skimonarch.com/ for more details!
 Even more reason to become a CAT (or Monarch Mountain) season pass holder...today!